Bathroom Fans, Electrical

 Cost to Run a Bathroom Fan?

 Bathroom fans are fairly efficient overall and are not overly expensive to run in moderation.
-If you want to calculate exactly how much it costs to operate your bathroom fan, then I’ll explain how to do that now.
+If you want to calculate exactly how much it costs to operate your bathroom fan, I’ll explain how to do that now.

 Calculating the Cost of Running a Bathroom Fan